 It’s easy to forget but Anthony came here, not for only Russell Westbrook, but George, too.
 Trading a key piece on why Anthony agreed to the trade could’ve forced Anthony into opting out of his deal and the Thunder could be almost back to square one.

 Griffin’s injury history is scary.
 It started by his meniscus injury at Oklahoma and he’s had a bunch of random ones, including punching a team personnel member at a bar in Toronto.
 So, you’re giving this talented player over $100 million and hoping he’ll remain healthy.

 All-in-all, San Presti probably made the right move.
 George, in my mind, is the right fit for the Thunder, personality wise and system wise.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!